Mythendros/primefaclearner/README.md

 # primefaclearner
-Primefaclearner is a Python script designed to efficiently generate prime factorizations for numbers within a specified range.
+Primefaclearner is a Python script designed to help you memorize prime-factorisations, it efficiently generates prime factorizations for numbers within a specified range.
 The user is prompted to guess the prime factorization of a randomly selected number within the given range.

 ## Input
 **1st Input: cmd [arg1] [arg2]**

 cmd is the command to excecute:
-It must be a string representing a valid command (`lpf` in this case).
+It must be a string representing a valid command (`quizme` in this case).

-1. lpf: This command indicates that the program should generate prime factorizations.
+1. quizme: This command indicates that the program should generate prime factorizations.

 [arg1]: This is the first argument, which is expected to be an integer representing a lower bound.